kolayne/Branch-and-Bound-templates/README.md

 # Branch-and-Bound-templates

-Branch and Bound / Backtracking algorithms template library in Rust
+Branch and Bound / Backtracking algorithms template library in Rust: the thesis source (in LaTeX).